jimmyyhwu/tidybot/README.md

 ### Mobile Base Accuracy

 The marker detection setup should output 2D robot pose estimates with centimeter-level accuracy.
 For instance, our setup can reliably pick up small Lego Duplo blocks (32 mm x 32 mm) from the floor.
-Inaccurate marker detection can be due to many reasons, such as inaccurate camera alignment or suboptimal camera settings (see `get_video_cap` in [`utils.py`](server/utils.py)).
+Inaccurate marker detection can be due to many reasons, such as inaccurate camera alignment or suboptimal camera settings (e.g., exposure and gain, see `get_video_cap` in [`utils.py`](server/utils.py)).
 Also note that the mobile base motors should be calibrated (`.motor_cal.txt`) for more accurate movement.

 ### Arm Accuracy